cassiozen/mithryn-ttrpg/combat.md

 - **Brigand leader** Attack vs Sira (Defense 6):
   (3d12 → 5,7,12; explode 6) → 3 hits.
 Sira HP 10→7.

-GM: “The brigand leader's blade crashes into you, Sira, but Kael is spared.
+GM: “The brigand leader’s blade crashes into you, Sira, but Kael is spared.
 You’ll start next turn with only one action.”

 - **Archer** at Kael (Defense 5):
   Shot (1d10 → 6) → 1 hit.
 Kael HP 4→3.

-GM: “You’re Wounded now — Ability Checks are at disadvantage, and you only have one action per turn.”
+GM: “You’re wounded now — Ability Checks are at disadvantage, and you only have one action per turn.”

 - End of Round 2 Status:
   PCs: Kael 3/6 (Wounded), Brynn 6/7, Sira 8/10 (used reaction)